ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    But, the emitted platform can still be specified per-stage like the other flags.
    This is needed when building TH functions to be used from cross compiled code.

 #.
-Add a Core "way" to GHC, which basically amounts to `-fexpose-all-unfoldings` and doing no work no past core [TODO bikeshed/clarify].
-   Positive stage imports can be satisfied with the core way alone, as no code needs to be run.
-   (With the `"naive" core interpreter`_, negative stage imports can also use this, as those stages, while run, and discarded after and not included machine code.)
-   [TODO Cross reference with the backpack ``hi``-only steps for type checking.]

-#.
 When importing modules/packages, after applying the import offset ensure that the platforms match.
    Note that while each module only has bindings in its own stage 0, those bindings can contain quotes from stages greater than 0.
    All such quoted platforms need to match.